NRahm/styled_in_color/README.md

 **Libraries Used:**

   1. Opencv2 was utilized for image manipulation.
-  2. Python Imaging Library was used to access RGB values for pixels of interest.
+  2. Python Imaging Library (PIL) was used to access RGB values for pixels of interest.
   3. Numpy was utilized for vector and matrix manipulation.

 **Future:**